-Interested Minor students should email a link to their minor application portfolio to Patrick McHugh (email@example.com).
-They should also email their response to the prompt below in no more than 300 words.
+Interested Minor students should submit a résumé and a representative writing sample along with a response to the prompt below in no more than 300 words.

 For the 2022-23 award, applications will be due before 4:00 p.m. on Friday, March 11.

-A panel of Writing Program faculty will judge the applications and the award will be announced before the end of winter quarter.
+A panel of Writing Program faculty will judge the applications and the award will be announced at the beginning of spring quarter.